enyac-group/supmae/README.md

 ### TL;DR

 Supervised MAE (SupMAE) is an extension of MAE by adding a supervised classification branch.
 SupMAE is efficient and can achieve comparable performance with MAE using only 30% compute.
+SupMAE’s robustness on ImageNet variants and transfer learning performance outperforms MAE and standard supervised pre-training counterparts.

+#### :one: Training Efficiency

 ![SupMAE Performance](misc/supmae_perf.png "SupMAE Performance")

 ### Abstract

-Self-supervised Masked Autoencoders (MAE) are emerging as a new pre-training paradigm in computer vision.
-MAE learns semantics implicitly via reconstructing local patches, requiring thousands of pre-training epochs to achieve favorable performance.
-This paper incorporates explicit supervision, i.e., golden labels, into the MAE framework.
+Recently, self-supervised Masked Autoencoders (MAE) have attracted unprecedented attention for their impressive representation learning ability.
+However, the pretext task, Masked Image Modeling (MIM), reconstructs the missing local patches, lacking the global understanding of the image.
+This paper extends MAE to a fully-supervised setting by adding a supervised classification branch, thereby enabling MAE to effectively learn global features from golden labels.
 The proposed Supervised MAE (SupMAE) only exploits a visible subset of image patches for classification, unlike the standard supervised pre-training where all image patches are used.
-SupMAE is efficient and can achieve comparable performance with MAE using only 30% compute when evaluated on ImageNet with the ViT-B/16 model.
-Detailed ablation studies are conducted to verify the proposed components.
+Through experiments, we demonstrate that not only is SupMAE more training efficient but also it learns more robust and transferable features.

 ### Catalog